Corporate Governance Guidelines

 The Board is made up of a substantial majority of independent, non-employee directors and the Board considers this to be the appropriate structure.
 The Board establishes principles and procedures to determine whether or not any particular director is independent in accordance with applicable regulations and the requirements of the New York Stock Exchange.
 The standards currently in effect for determining the independence of individual directors are attached as Exhibit I to these Corporate Governance Guidelines.

 Under the Articles of Association, the Board of Directors has authority to fill vacancies in the Board and appoint additional directors (in each case subject to their re-election at the next annual general meeting) and to nominate candidates for election by the shareholders.
-The screening process is done by the Sustainability, Corporate Governance and Nominating Committee with direct input from the Chairman and CEO and from the other directors and from time to time with the assistance of director search firms.
+The screening process is done by the Sustainability, Corporate Governance and Nominating Committee with direct input from the Chair and CEO and from the other directors and from time to time with the assistance of director search firms.
 In considering candidates for director, the Sustainability, Corporate Governance and Nominating Committee will take into account all factors it considers appropriate, including, among other things, breadth of experience, understanding of business and financial issues, ability to exercise sound judgment, diversity, leadership, and achievements and experience in matters affecting business and industry.
 The Sustainability, Corporate Governance and Nominating Committee considers the entirety of each candidate’s credentials and believes that at a minimum each nominee should satisfy the following criteria: highest character and integrity, experience and understanding of strategy and policy-setting, sufficient time to devote to Board matters, and no conflict of interest that would interfere with performance as a director.
 Shareholders may recommend candidates for Board membership for consideration by the Sustainability, Corporate Governance and Nominating Committee.
 Such recommendations should be sent to the Committee, care of the Secretary of the Company.
 Candidates recommended by shareholders are evaluated in the same manner as director candidates identified by any other means.